dotnet/dotnet-docker/samples/aspnetapp/README.md

 # ASP.NET Core Docker Sample

 This [sample Dockerfile](Dockerfile) demonstrates how to use ASP.NET Core and Docker together.
 The sample works with both Linux and Windows containers and can also be used without Docker.
 There are also instructions that demonstrate how to push the sample to [Azure Container Registry](../dotnetapp/push-image-to-acr.md) and test it with [Azure Container Instance](deploy-container-to-aci.md).
+You can [configure ASP.NET Core to use HTTPS with Docker](aspnetcore-docker-https.md).

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/r/microsoft/dotnet/).
 It builds and tests the application and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime image](https://hub.docker.com/r/microsoft/aspnetcore/).
 It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).